top of page

 6. Military Service

-The military is starting to recognize, however, that some people on the spectrum are highly skilled at tasks that are critical, such as operating technology and reading satellite images and noticing differences.
+The military is starting to recognize, however, that some people on the spectrum are highly skilled at tasks that are critical to national security, such as operating technology and reading satellite images and noticing minute differences in images over time.

 7. Healthcare Worker